-The Issuer's ability to complete the Combination is subject to various pre-conditions and conditions including regulatory clearances and other customary conditions.
+The Issuer's ability to complete the Combination is subject to various pre-conditions and conditions including regulatory clearances.
 The Issuer may not complete the Combination, in which case the Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) will be redeemed as described in Condition 6.4 (Redemption upon the occurrence of a Special Mandatory Redemption Event).

 If the Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) are redeemed according to such provision, an investor may not obtain the expected return on such Notes and may not be able to reinvest any proceeds received in an investment that results in a comparable return.
-There is no escrow account for or security interest in the proceeds of Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) for the benefit of Noteholders, and such Noteholders will therefore be subject to the risk that the Issuer may be unable to finance the special mandatory redemption if it is triggered.
+There is no escrow account for or security interest in the proceeds of Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) for the benefit of Noteholders, and such Noteholders will therefore be subject to the risk that the Issuer may be unable to finance the special mandatory redemption if it is triggered, although the Issuer intends to hold such proceeds of the Notes towards the purchase price of the Combination.
 Whether or not the special mandatory redemption provision is ultimately triggered, it may adversely affect trading prices for the Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) prior to the Combination Long Stop Date (as defined in Condition 6.4 (Redemption upon the occurrence of a Special Mandatory Redemption Event)).
-Noteholders will have no rights under the special mandatory redemption provisions if the Combination completes, nor will they have any right to require the Issuer to repurchase their Notes if, between the closing of an offering of Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) and the completion of the Combination, the Issuer experiences any changes in its business or financial condition, or if the terms of the Co-operation Agreement change.
+Noteholders will have no rights under the special mandatory redemption provisions if the Combination completes, nor will they have any right to require the Issuer to repurchase their Notes if, between the closing of an offering of Notes that are subject to the special mandatory redemption provision (as specified in the applicable final terms) and the completion of the Combination, the Issuer experiences any changes in its business or financial condition, or if the terms of the Cooperation Agreement change.